developer-onizuka/mongoDB_replicaSet/README.md

 192.168.33.31 mongo-1
 192.168.33.32 mongo-2
 ```
+- What I recentry understood is Kubernetes's WorkloadEntry creates the name resolving.
+You might not need creating /etc/hosts entry if you create WorkloadEntry resource thru mongo-vm-svc.yaml and mongo-vm-wkle.yaml.

 | Virtual Machine | IPaddress | Function |
 | --- | --- | --- |